rangle/ngCourse2/handout/13-setup.md

 **Generating Scaffolds**

-The Angular CLI comes with scaffolding options to generate few angular 2 things using command line.
+The Angular CLI comes with scaffolding options to generate a few Angular 2 things using command line.
-To generate the angular2 components with angular-cli:
+To generate the Angular 2 components with angular-cli:

 ```shell
 % ng generate component my-comp